nerdyfitzy/takehome-notable-followers-sorting/README.md

 Make sure your fix doesn't break the other columns.
 If you have time, jot down how you'd make this sorting more robust as the app and its data grow, and what trade-offs your approach introduces.

+## Submission Instructions

+1. Fork this repository.
+2. Complete the assignment in your own fork.
+3. Open a pull request with your completed solution.
+4. Use the `pr_description_template.md` file for your PR description.
+   - Explain the root cause and your solution.
+   - Include the customer-facing follow-up message requested in the template.
+   - Include the team-facing message requested in the template.
+5. Email the GitHub link to your pull request to hiring@chartmetric.com with the subject line:

+   `[Your Name - Customer Success Engineer] Take-Home Assignment`